moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 #### 2. Change Theme

-The learner switches between dark and light mode in the editor settings.
+The learner switches between dark and light mode in the editor settings (or using switch sun/moon icon).

 #### 3. View Badges